nriley/NewsBlur-Helper/README.md

 Opening stories in a new tab in Safari
 --------------------------------------

 Safari 10 and later no longer support the method the [NewsBlur](https://www.newsblur.com/) Web app uses to open stories in tabs.
-This app includes a Safari App Extension which gives NewsBlur the ability to do so again.
+This app includes a Safari app extension which gives NewsBlur the ability to do so again.

 After copying the app to your Applications folder, reload the NewsBlur tab if it's open, or just quit and reopen Safari.
 You should then be able to use the 'o' or 'v' keys to open stories in new tabs.

-Previously, similar functionality was provided by the [NewsBlur Open in New Tab Safari Extension](https://github.com/nriley/OpenInNewTab), which is no longer supported as of Safari 12.
+Previously, similar functionality was provided by the [NewsBlur Open in New Tab Safari extension](https://github.com/nriley/OpenInNewTab), which is no longer supported as of Safari 12.

-Please note that currently the Safari App Extension may launch on every Safari page load, which is somewhat inefficient; this will be fixed before 1.0.
+Please note that currently the Safari app extension may launch on every Safari page load, which is somewhat inefficient; this will be fixed before 1.0.

 Handling `feed:` URLs
 ---------------------